4.15 Construction Documentation

 - pertinent construction data including, but not limited to, any pile driving records, hammer type, penetration, set criteria, and any critical dimensions;

-- fabrication plant inspection reports, including mill test certificates and concrete test results;
+- final in-plant quality assurance report, including mill test certificates and concrete test results;

 - geosynthetic material identification;